 A total of 1000 clinical/practicum hours are required for all graduates of a DNP program.
-This program provides 600 hours.
-The remaining 400 clinical/practicum hours may come from a previous master's degree (appropriateness will be determined by faculty).
-Additional clinical/practicum courses may be necessary to achieve this requirement of 400 hours.
+This program provides 540 hours.
+The remaining 460 clinical/practicum hours may come from a previous master's degree (appropriateness will be determined by faculty).
+Additional clinical/practicum courses may be necessary to achieve the 1,000 required clinical hours for the DNP degree.